An Employment Lawyer Helping Employees Who Are Owed Overtime

 A: If you work overtime, you must be paid overtime, regardless of whether it was authorized.
 But the company does have the right to discipline you if you did not follow the company’s overtime authorization procedures.

-Contact an overtime attorney at Ganong Law for a free, no-obligation, and confidential consultation.
+Contact an overtime attorney at Ganong Law in Bakersfield, CA, for a free, no-obligation, and confidential consultation.